 What consumer trends and disruptive technologies will have the most impact on the automotive industry in the coming year?
-For more than a decade, Deloitte has published data and insights in our Global Automotive Consumer Study that can help automotive companies overcome challenges to thrive.
-Explore key findings on the evolution of mobility, smart cities, connectivity, transportation, and other issues surrounding the movement of people and goods.
+Explore key findings from our 2024 Global Automotive Consumer Study, including the evolution of mobility, connectivity, car buying trends, and more.

-From September through October 2022, we surveyed more than 26,000 consumers in 24 countries to explore opinions regarding a variety of critical issues impacting the automotive sector, including consumer interest in electric vehicle (EV) adoption, brand perception, and deploying advanced technologies.
-Our 2023 Global Automotive Consumer Study provides important insights that can help companies prioritize and better position their business strategies and investments in the year to come.
+From September through October 2023, we surveyed more than 27,000 consumers in 26 countries to explore opinions regarding a variety of critical issues impacting the automotive sector, including consumer interest in electric vehicles (EVs), brand perceptions, and connected technology adoption.
+Our 2024 Global Automotive Consumer Study provides important insights that can help companies prioritize and better position their business strategies and investments in the year to come.

 In this year’s study, four key trends emerged:

 For more details on these evolving automotive consumer trends, download the full report.

 High interest rates and elevated sticker prices may be causing consumer interest in EVs to soften in some markets.
 Despite automaker price cuts and government incentives designed to make them more affordable, a variety of other challenges continue to stand in the way, including range anxiety, charging time, and availability of charging infrastructure.

 Consumer interest in Internal Combustion Engines (ICE) vehicles is rebounding in some markets surveyed as affordability concerns continue to weigh heavily on forward intentions.